Poopiyo/namegenerator-week2/README.md

-1.Name.
+##Name.
-#Name generator.
+Name generator.

-2.Author.
+##Author.
 Peter Opiyo.

-3.Description.
+##Description.

-"This is a web application that takes your birthday details and calculates the day of the week you were born and then depending on your gender, outputs your Akan Name.
+This is a web application that takes your birthday details and calculates the day of the week you were born and then depending on your gender, outputs your Akan Name.
 Akan names are derived from Ghanian culture.
-Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born."
+Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.

-4.Technology used.
+##Technology used.
--HTML"
--JavaScript"
--CSS"

-5.Features.
+*HTML
+*JavaScript
+*CSS

+##Features.
-Enter your year of birth.
+*Enter your year of birth.
-Enter your month of birth.
+*Enter your month of birth.
-Enter your day of birth.
+*Enter your day of birth.
-Select your Gender.
+*Select your Gender.
-Get your Akan name.
+*Get your Akan name.

-6.Link to live site on GitHub Pages. https://poopiyo.github.io/namegenerator-week2/
+##Link to live site on GitHub Pages.
+https://poopiyo.github.io/namegenerator-week2/